News / Analysis

-The Australian dollar added a tad after the RBA held on to its 0.25% interest rate, saying that bond markets were operating efficiently, meanwhile.
+The Australian dollar added a tad after the RBA held on to its 0.25% The cost of accessing money not owned. rate, saying that bond markets were operating efficiently, meanwhile.

-Current accounts for Q1 perhaps justify the move, showing an $8.4bn surplus, 2 more than expected and a whale above 2019’s final quarter.
+Current accounts for Q1 perhaps justify the move, showing an $8.4bn A trade balance that is positive as a result of income (exports on the national level) being greater..., 2 more than expected and a whale above 2019’s final quarter.

 Further north, Japan’s money base increased by a record 3.9% to $5 tn in May YoY as the government continues to pump cash into the economy.